amrkora/BattleShipGame/README.md

-# BattleShipGame
 ** How to run **
-Instal JDK 8 or hight
+Install JDK 8 or higher
-Intall Maven
+Install Maven
-download the project
+Download the project
-run command prombt and navigate to the project run mvn install mvn exec:java -Dexec.mainClass="com.guestline.game.GameManager"
+Run command prompt and navigate to the project
+Run
+mvn install
+then
+mvn exec:java -Dexec.mainClass="com.guestline.game.GameManager"

+Enter your name